Tusayan, Arizona: Climate

 Under the Köppen climate classification, Tusayan has either a warm-summer Mediterranean climate (Csb) or a dry-summer continental climate (Dsb), depending on which variant of the system is used.
 Summer days are hot while nights are refreshingly cool.
 Wintertime is generally cold, with highs in the 40's and lows in the teens.
-Diurnal temperature range is very high year-round in Tusayan, but even more so during summer, with an average June day having a range of around 46 degrees.
+Diurnal temperature range is very high year-round in Tusayan, but even more so during summer, with an average June day being a high of 82 degrees and low of 40 degrees.